capoony/Chapter7-InvPopGenomics/README.md

 ```

 #### (3.2) Estimating inversion frequencies in Pool-Seq data
-This analysis resulted in 62 and 26 diagnostic SNPs for *In(2L)t* and *In(3R)Payne*, respectively.
-In the next part, we will apply this diganostic maker SNPs to the largest Pool-Seq dataset of natural *D. melanogaster* populations available.
-The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitfly populations from different sources that were densely collected through space and time and sequenced as pools.
-All raw reads were filtered and mapped using a standardized pipeline prior to joint SNP calling using the heuristic variant caller `PoolSNP`.
-In our pipeline, we  focus on population samples collected from North America and Europe and use the diagnostic marker SNPs to estimate inversion frequencies in each of these population samples.
-Then, we will test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation.
+In the next part, we will apply these diganostic maker SNPs to the largest Pool-Seq dataset of natural *D. melanogaster* populations available to date.
+The DEST v.2.0 dataset combines more than 700 population samples of world-wide fruitfly populations from different sources that were densely collected through space and time mostly from North American and from European populations.
+All shotgun sequence data were filtered and trimmed reads were mapped using a standardized pipeline prior to joint SNP calling with the heuristic variant caller `PoolSNP`.
+In our analysis pipeline, we will focus on population samples collected from North America and Europe and use our diagnostic marker SNPs to estimate inversion frequencies in each population sample.
+Then, we will test how inversions influence genetic variation and population structure and if the two inversions exhibit clinal variation and if they are associated with environmental variation.

-> As a first step, we will download both the SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website and convert the VCF file to the SYNC file format, which is commonly used to store allele counts in pooled resequencing data as a colon-separated list in the form `A:T:C:G:N:Del` for each population sample and position.
+> As a first step, we will download both the DEST v.2.0 SNP data in VCF file-format and the corresponding metadata as a comma-separated (CSV) table from the DEST website and convert the VCF file to the SYNC file format, which is commonly used to store allele counts in pooled re-sequencing data as colon-separated lists in the form `A:T:C:G:N:Del` for each population sample and position.
 In addition, we will download two scripts from the DEST pipeline that are needed for the downstream analaysis.

 ```bash
 ### download VCF file and metadata for DEST dataset